Lars Schmidt, multidisciplinary artist, natural thinker

 Diploma of Applied Ecological Design)

-Besides his practice in various artforms, he has curated interdisciplinary projects linking the arts and improvisation with ecological and spiritual understanding, and has facilitated workshops in the US, Latin America and Europe.
+Besides exploring the creative process in various artforms, he has curated interdisciplinary projects linking the arts and improvisation with ecological and spiritual understanding, and facilitated workshops in the US, Latin America and Europe.

-As soundartist he works under the moniker Cyril Lamar, investigating the nature and sculpturality of sound, silence and time, working with field-recordings, drones, improvisations and genre-crossing experimentations.
+As soundartist he works under the moniker Cyril Lamar, investigating the nature and sculpturality of sound and silence, working with field-recordings, drones, improvisations and genre-crossing experimentations.

-In his photography and films he often refers to 'that, which the eye does not see', examining the numinous in the realm of the classical portrait, as well as within the context of the genus loci, the spirit of a place.
+Within his visual artwork he often refers to 'that, which the eye does not see', examining the numinous in the realm of the classical portrait, in the notion of mark making, as well as within the context of the genus loci, the spirit of a place.

 He facilitates and teaches in the context of www.contemplative-arts.org, integrating methods from Zen meditation, the dance and acting process, as well as improvisation and somatics to foster the ability to listen, ecological understanding and interspecies empathy.